 25 Healthy Air Fryer Recipes | Low-Calorie Dinners, Snacks & Sides

 The air fryer is not just a crispier, faster oven — it is one of the most genuinely useful tools for eating healthier without giving up the textures you love.
-Using 70–80% less oil than deep frying, it delivers crispy salmon, charred vegetables, and juicy chicken with a fraction of the fat and calories you would get from conventional methods.
+Air-fried potatoes contain approximately 70% less fat than deep-fried versions (Santos et al., 2017, European Journal of Lipid Science and Technology), delivering crispy salmon, charred vegetables, and juicy chicken with a fraction of the fat and calories you would get from conventional methods.

 This guide covers 25 of the best healthy air fryer recipes across every meal occasion — dinners, chicken, vegetables, snacks, and breakfast — organized so you can find exactly what you need.
 Every pick comes with an estimated calorie count per serving and a direct link to the full recipe on Air Fry Central.